 Don't try to psych out Nature.
 If there are several possibilities, work them all out.
 Do take responsibility for your scientific contributions.
-Do give proper credit to collaborators and students.

 Do serve your scientific and academic colleagues, professional societies, and governments, train and mentor students, and give responsible and wise advice.

 Do always guess the answer before you calculate, to train your intuition.
-Che New Hork Cimes January 29, 2006 By ANDREW C. REVKIN Climate Expert Says NASA Tried to Silence Him